elucian/bee/syntax/overview.md

 **Examples:**
 ```
--- declare a constant that can't change it's value
+-- declare a constant that can't change its value
 define pi := 3.14 ∈ R;

 -- declare multiple variables using modify